 Renquist’s warning was prescient.
-Despite Justice Brennan’s effort to ease the burden of proof for aggrieved students, the Fourteenth Amendment proved to be a difficult tool for implementing desegregation in the North.
+Despite Justice Brennan’s effort to ease the burden of proof for aggrieved students, the 14th Amendment proved to be a difficult tool for implementing desegregation in the North.
 For example, the Keyes case was litigated for thirty years before concluding.
 And today, Latino and black students are more likely than ever to be attending segregated schools, largely a function of the composition of the areas in which they live, which in turn is strongly affected by poverty.
 See research reported by The Civil Rights Project and researchers at the Harvard Graduate School of Education (now located at UCLA where you can find updates to the Harvard research) here, noting that:

 Latinos, who are fast becoming the largest minority group in the country, attend the most severely segregated schools.
 Latino segregation has been increasing ever since data was first collected in the 1960s….”